nogibjj/IDS706_Final_Project_klap/README.md

 2. Build a datset inspection function
 3. Click function for datasets "search" in hf_dataset_query.py: chmod +x hf_dataset_query.py
 4. Add color to the click function results and use search click function with: ./hf-dataset-query.py query 'imdb' --limit 5 --sort True
-2. Click function for datasets "inspection": ./hf_dataset_query.py inspect imdb --column train --rows 5
+5. Click function for datasets "inspection": ./hf_dataset_query.py inspect imdb --column train --rows 5
+6. Load two datasets: "imdb" and "rotten_tomatoes" and save into two separate csv in the "data" directory using the save_to_csv function and save_datasets.py file.